imdea-software/hs-to-ciao/README.md

 # Detailed explanation of the plugin

-The details of the project are explained thoroughly in [my](https://davidmazarro.com/) bachelor's thesis;
+The details of the project are explained thoroughly in [my](https://davidmazarro.com/) bachelor's thesis, which you can read [here](http://oa.upm.es/63139/1/TFG_DAVID_MUNUERA_MAZARRO.pdf).
-I'll add a link to the document here once my [university](https://www.upm.es/) uploads the thesis to their [archive](http://oa.upm.es/).